Troy-Web-Consulting/OKIES-ITD-Task-Automation/docs/plan.md

-  1. Stops at payment, one command to contine
+  5. Fit to format of plugging automation scripts - encorporate their logging
   1. Support different form permuations
-  2. Better debugging, know exactly where click/entry failed (just parsing the messge)
-  3. Controller view, user can type in a command 1,2,3,4 to fill out corresponding section
   4. Get User Data in so can do all of above + have chrome exentions
-  5. Fit to format of plugging automation scripts - encorporate their logging

   - add in tells you where you went wrong functionality on 500